-Nura has developed a proprietary connection and while this might seem a pain, it's what enables the headphones to support all kinds of cables including USB-C and Lightning.
+Nura has developed a proprietary connection for charging and wired connectivity, and while this might seem a pain, it's what enables the headphones to support all kinds of (optional) cables including USB-C and Lightning.
 This way no device or platform is favoured.

 The Nuraphones are much more than a standard pair of headphones.
 They contain technology that means the sound can be tuned for your hearing – typically headphones have a set profile that can't be changed.

 Like eyesight, we all have different hearing so the same sound will be received differently to two different people.
 This is down to various things like the shape of your ears or whether you've spent a bit too long raving next to speakers without earplugs.